This ongoing casewas picked up and solely funded by public donations through Wild Horse Freedom Federation from 6/1/2011 – 4/1/2012

 “It’s wonderful.
 It’s so exciting,” she said from Tonopah.

-Leigh, who also serves as vice president of the Texas-based Wild Horse Freedom Federation and formerly was a herd observation coordinator for the Colorado-based Cloud Foundation, filed a lawsuit against the BLM in the summer of 2010 seeking to halt the roundup of about 500 mustangs in eastern Nevada’s Lincoln County near the Utah line.
+The plaintiff, who also serves as vice president of the Texas-based Wild Horse Freedom Federation and formerly was a herd observation coordinator for the Colorado-based Cloud Foundation, filed a lawsuit against the BLM in the summer of 2010 seeking to halt the roundup of about 500 mustangs in eastern Nevada’s Lincoln County near the Utah line.

 Among other things, she said the BLM’s closure of 27,000 acres of public lands where the Silver King roundup was taking place amounted to censorship in violation of the First Amendment, and prevented her from observing the gather in a watchdog role.